 Social homebuy is an alternative to right to buy and allows you to acquire your home on a shared ownership basis.
 This means you can buy some of the equity in the property but pay rent on the share that you do not own, allowing you to get closer to full ownership.
 You will also get a discount on the purchase price.

-As with right to buy, you will still need to have been a council tenant for a minimum of two years if your tenancy started before January 18 2005 or five years if your first tenancy started after that date.
+As with right to buy, you will still need to have been a council tenant for a minimum of two years if your tenancy started before January 18 2005 or three years if your first tenancy started after that date.